Shoulder Conditions

 Arthroscopic Shoulder Stabilisation: For patients with isolated soft tissue injury and minimal bone loss, surgery involves repair of the labrum and ligaments /capsule using minimally invasive techniques.

-Bone Reconstruction Procedures: When instability is associated with significant bone loss, procedures such as the Latarjet procedure or other bone reconstruction techniques may be recommended to restore stability.
+Bone Reconstruction Procedures: When instability is associated with significant bone loss or when lifestyle will result in repeated high energy injuries, procedures such as the Latarjet procedure or other bone reconstruction techniques may be recommended to restore stability.

 In some cases of posterior instability the socket of the shoulder (glenoid) may be angled backward as a natural variant or as a result of numerous subluxation events, and re-shaping procedures to the bone may be advised